moongazers/angular2/USHolidayAppCLI/README.md

 - ng serve --open

-Finally figure a solution to include "Angular Material UI":  start a new app using Angular CLI and problem solved.<br />
+Finally figure out a solution to include "Angular Material UI":  start a new app using Angular CLI and problem solved.<br />

 "list" and "button" features from Angular Material UI are used:<br />
 import {MdButtonModule} from '@angular/material';<br />